 Tourism in Gambia

-The tourism sector in Gambia began with the arrival of 300 Swedish tourists in 1965.
-The number of visitors increased from 300 tourists in 1965 to 25,000 visitors in 1976.
+The tourism sector in Gambia began with the arrival of 300 Swedish tourists in 1965, the year Gambia gained independence.
+The number of visitors increased rapidly to 25,000 visitors by 1976.